-Check to make sure you've set specific, measurable, achievable, relevant, and time-bound (SMART) objectives.
+Check to make sure you've set specific, measurable, achievable, relevant, and timebound (SMART) objectives.

-COMMUNITY OF PUBLIC HEALTH PRACTICE
+COMMUNITY OF PUBLIC HEALTH PRACTICE: SESSIONS

 The Community of Public Health Practice for Future Leaders program is an opportunity for students accepted into Future Leaders to engage with other students across the region to compare field experiences, learn from each other, and participate in competency-based training that will support their entrance into the public health workforce.
-Their field experiences will be a central component to the community of practice, as the basis for their shared experience and the main topic of communication.
-Sessions will be conducted over Zoom for each cohort of [10-15] students.
+Field experiences will be a central component to the community of practice, as the basis for shared experience and the main topic of communication.
+Sessions will be conducted over Zoom for each cohort of students.